paylesworth/web230/WEB230Mod7.md

 ## Overriding Derived Properties

 - If the object does not have a property it will look to the prototype
+- If we add a property (or method) earlier in the prototype chain, it will be used
+- also know as "Prototype Interference"

 ```text
 Rabbit.prototype.teeth = 'small';